CoolpeopleNetworks/bintovec/README.md

 # bintovec - a file to C++ code generator.

-bintovec is a tool that is used to turn any file (picture, audio, text, etc) into C++20 source code (specifically into a std::vector<unsigned char>)
+bintovec is a tool that is used to turn any file (picture, audio, text, etc) into C++20 source code (specifically into a std::vector<unsigned char>).

 ## Prerequisites:
 1) A compiler compatible with C++20 (tested on Apple Clang 12 and Microsoft Visual Studio 2019)